jillusc/RockPaperScissors/README.md

 This page displays a classic game that is usually played by people using gestures with their hands.
 Rock, Paper, Scissors is typically used as a way to determine possession of some kind and the decision-making aspect is presented via an easy and very fair concept of play.
 This page enables users to play against an "unseen opponent" as the computer generates a random response to the player's choice.
 The game operates on a "first-to-score-5" basis.

-The page can be viewed here
+The page can be viewed here <a href="https://jillusc.github.io/RockPaperScissors">ROCKPAPERSCISSORS!</a>

-## Function
+## Functionality

 Players select an item from rock, paper and scissors by clicking a corresponding button.
 In the gaming area, the two halves are reserved for the player's and the computer's choices; they have image-container div's which by default are displaying "blank" placeholder images.